 Tooth Extraction Farmington Hills, MI

-A dentist may also recommend extraction for impacted teeth, malfunctioning teeth or teeth that are hard to clean, such as the wisdom teeth.
+A dentist may also recommend extraction for impacted teeth, malfunctioning teeth, or teeth that are hard to clean, such as wisdom teeth.
 Removal of wisdom teeth can prevent crowding and may also be more prone to causing inflammation or infection if they do not fully emerge.

 In some cases, a dentist or oral surgeon will recommend full sedation – especially if there will be more than one tooth extracted during the procedure.
 In this case, the patient is instead given anesthesia intravenously to prevent pain throughout the entire body.
 Patients who undergo a sedated tooth extraction will have no memory of the procedure.

 Following a dental extraction, the dentist or oral surgeon will have a very specific set of instructions for caring for the extraction site in the hours and days following the tooth removal.
 Usually, this involves leaving gauze on the extraction site to minimize bleeding for the first few hours.